 43. Status of things said or done at a pre-trial conference

-(1) A pre-trial conference must be conducted before a Registrar, in private.
+(1) A pre-trial conference must be conducted before a registrar, in private.

 (2) Anything said or done by a party for the purpose of attempting to settle a case at a pre-trial conference is to be taken to be said or done without prejudice to any evidence or submission that the party —